lkesteloot/unsong/unsong.md

 She stepped into the magic circle.

 “REPEAT AFTER ME, BUT CHANGE THE NAME.
-I, THE ARCHANGEL URIEL, IN FULL KNOWLEDGE OF THE CONSEQUENCES…”
+I, THE ARCHANGEL URIEL, IN FULL KNOWLEDGE OF THE CONSEQUENCES...”

-“I, Sohu West, in…bah…full knowledge of the consequences…”
+“I, Sohu West, in... bah... full knowledge of the consequences...”

 And so they went, the archangel first, then the child, through the long ritual of the Sacred Kabbalistic Marriage of Minds.
 The winds of the storm around them went strangely quiet.
 The sun darkened, as if covered by clouds, then brightened as if reflected by a million jewels.
 The sky became a deeper shade of blue.